Denio’s Roseville Market Guide: Sacramento Flea Market

 Glassware, Pottery & Collectibles

 Vintage tools occupy aisle 650.
 Stanley hand planes ($18-$45), Craftsman wrenches ($3-$8), wooden-handled screwdrivers ($5-$12).
 Condition varies wildly.
 Check for rust, test moving parts, verify complete hardware before you buy.
+Heft the planes, weight tells you if the iron is intact. ($5-$12).
+Condition varies wildly.
+Check for rust, test moving parts, verify complete hardware before you buy.

 Clothing, Textiles & Linens

 Aisles 700-800 run heavy on vintage clothing.
 Denim jackets ($20-$45), leather boots ($30-$80), band t-shirts ($15-$30).
-Quality ranges from thrift-store overflow to legitimate vintage pieces.
-One vendor specializes in 1960s and 1970s menswear: suits, sport coats, and dress shirts in period fabrics and cuts.
-His prices start at $40 for shirts, $100 for suits.
+Quality ranges from thrift-store overflow to legitimate period pieces.
+One seller specializes in 1960s and 1970s menswear: suits, sport coats, and dress shirts in era-appropriate fabrics and cuts.
+His asking starts at $40 for shirts, $100 for suits.

 Quilts and linens cluster in aisle 750.
 Handmade quilts run $80-$300 based on size and craftsmanship.
 Vintage tablecloths start at $12.
 I bought a linen tablecloth with hand-embroidered edges for $18 in June.
 Minor staining, nothing that wouldn’t lift with proper treatment.
+Run your fingers along the stitching, hand-done work feels different from machine hems.

 Produce & Food

 The eastern section, beyond the swap meet proper, transitions into farmers market territory.
 Fresh produce, baked goods, and prepared food operate Friday through Sunday.
-This isn’t the focus if you’re hunting antiques, but the coffee is strong and the tamales are $2.50 each.
+This isn’t the focus if you’re hunting antiques, but the coffee is strong and the tamales cost $2.50 each.
 Fuel before you hunt.

-Tips for This Market
+Tips for Denio’s

-The bathrooms sit near the main entrance and at the far eastern end by the produce section.
+Bathrooms sit near the main entrance and at the far eastern end by the produce section.
 Both adequate, rarely luxurious.
 Plan accordingly.

 Seasonal Notes